Save more money than you even realize! The benefits of pre-authorized contributions (PACs)

 But you also have control, so you can change the amount you contribute at any time.
 The general rule of thumb is to invest 10 to 15 per cent of your income.
 But if you’re going through hard times, you can lower your contribution amount.
 On the other hand, if you get a promotion or a raise, you can increase your contribution amount so your savings grow with you.

-PACs are easy to set up, and they’re an efficient, painless way to invest.
+Pre-authorized contributions are easy to set up, and they’re an efficient, painless way to invest.
 You can even set up separate PACs for separate goals: one PAC could go toward your retirement savings, for example, and another could go toward that dream vacation in France.

 Why PACs at ACU are a win-win